bowen-upenn/PersonaMem/README.md

 ### Step 1 - Generating User Personas and Conversations
 **We provide a script to automatically generate persona-based multi-session conversations.
 To run it:**

+First, download [PersonaHub](https://huggingface.co/datasets/proj-persona/PersonaHub) and place it in path ``data/source/Persona_Hub_20000.jsonl``.
+If you encounter errors indicating missing datasets other than PersonaHub, you can safely ignore them or comment out the corresponding lines.

 ```bash
 bash scripts/run_all_prepare_data.sh
 ```